CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 Firstly, go find some components that inspire you.
 I like to use [Apple's Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) or [Google's Material Design](https://material.io/design/).

-Secondly, recreate or remix these components in Figma.

-Lastly, implement these designs in raw HTML and CSS.
+Secondly, implement these designs in raw HTML and CSS.

 **To do**
 - 3 buttons designs